IntersectMBO/plutus/doc/tutorials/basic-apps.rst

 -----------------------------

 The validator script is the on-chain part of our Plutus app.
-The job of the validator is to look individual transactions in isolation and decide whether they are valid.
+The job of the validator is to look at individual transactions in isolation and decide whether they are valid.
 Plutus validators have the following type signature:

 .. code-block:: haskell